 Every now and then, you'll see a particularly ambitious herring leap from one level to the next.

-Best Places to See the Cape Cod Herring Run
+Best Places to See the Herring Run (Yes, Some Are Better Than Others)

-The best spots to see the annual migration have two things in common:
+The best places to see the annual migration have two things in common:

 • lots of herring to see; and

-• plenty of room along the fishway to watch the herring making their way up the ladders.
+• plenty of space to watch them work their way upstream.

 Stony Brook Herring Run